osu-crypto/libPSI/README.md

 # libPSI
 A repository for private set intersection.
 Most protocols were written just for benchmarking them while (RR17,KKRT,Mea86=ECDH) can be run from the command line and take a file as input.
 Run the program for details.

+## VolePSI
+Also consider using https://github.com/Visa-Research/volepsi/ for improved performance.

 ## Introduction
 Protocols: